7. Work and Kinetic Energy#

 Here the force is assumed to be a function of the position, for example,

-and the displacements depend on the equations on the path, or
+and the infinitesimal displacement depends on the equation of the path, or

 Equation (7.2) defines the total work as a line integral, which sums the infinitesimal amounts of work along the path.
 The physical concept of work is straightforward: (1) you calculate the work for tiny displacements and (2) add them up.

-One very important and widely applicable variable force is the describe by Hooke’s law (i.e., spring force),
+One very important and widely applicable variable force is described by Hooke’s law (i.e., spring force),

 where \(k\) is the spring constant, and \(\Delta\vec{x} = \vec{x}-\vec{x}_{\rm eq}\) is the displacement from the spring’s unstretched (equilibrium) position.
 Forces between molecules (or any system undergoing displacements from a stable equilibrium) behave approximately like a spring force.